magento/merchdocs/src/mcom/manage-stock-aggregates.md

 ![]({% link images/images-ee/mcom-manage-stock-aggregates.png %}){: .zoom}
 _Manage Stock Aggregates_

+You [create sources](https://omsdocs.magento.com/en/features-processes/stock-sourcing/inventory/#configure-sources) and [aggregates](https://omsdocs.magento.com/en/features-processes/stock-sourcing/inventory/#configure-stock-aggregates) in the Order Management System (OMS) Admin.
+Then you assign which website(s) are associated with each aggregate via Manage Stock Aggregates in the Magento Commerce (MC) Admin.

 ## Add a new stock aggregate

 1. On the _Admin_ sidebar, go to **MCOM** > **Manage Stock Aggregates**.